Njanderson/548/hw1/hw1a.md

 9. How does the pipeline handle a load to the same address as an immediately preceding store instruction?
 10. Are the L1 caches non-blocking, and if so, under what conditions is it non-blocking (i.e. how many simultaneous misses, and requirements on addresses?)
 11. If the L1 cache is non-blocking, how does it handle RAW hazards through memory?
-12. What is the Branch predictor algorithm, geometric of table, replacement strategy, mispredict latency
+12. What is the branch predictor algorithm, geometric of table, replacement strategy, mispredict latency?
 13. Is the divider iterative or pipelined?
 What is the latency and occupancy?
 Can other instructions execute while it is running?
 14. Is the multiplier iterative or pipelined?
 What is the latency and occupancy?
 Can other instructions execute while it is running?
 15. Is the TLB multi-level?